 Amount of feed is increased or decreased to accommodate the number of goats I have and the condition they are in.
 My aim is to keep them in good healthy condition but not fat.
-Bucks and wethers are only given grain as a treat.
 Daily observation of the herd is vital to adjust their diet promptly to maintain their good health as there will often be one or more that needs a little boost whilst another may need to be put on a diet.
 It is imperative to intervene with drenching or treatment of illness promptly before significant weight loss occurs.
 A great aid in deciding when to drench is sending fecals off for analysts to see exactly what your current situation is.
 Sites like worm boss Australia provide a wealth of helpful information.

-They require dry scratchy fodder to stimulate their rumen (stomach) and have very specific mineral requirements to stay in the best of health.
+They require dry scratchy fodder to stimulate their rumen (stomach).
 In the wild they browse and mainly consume trees/shrubs/bark etc as they have a higher mineral concentration than grasses.
 Their roots go down much deeper in the soil to bring the plants the nutrition they need and in turn the goats will pick and choose what they also require.
 We provide our stock with a variety of different lick blocks and loose minerals.

 Depending on the season and conditions the goats preference to which one they really prefer changes.
 Please avoid any blocks with Urea added.
 The basics are: